 Shareholder activism has been fairly moderate in Sweden.
-However, in the past couple of years shareholder activism has increased in companies that are subject to a takeover offer, wherein the activist is calling for a higher price to be paid by the bidder after an offer is completed.
+However, in the past few years, it has increased in companies that have been subject to a takeover offer, wherein the activist is calling for a higher price to be paid by the bidder after an offer is completed.
 This is done by the bidder taking a stake in the target during the offer period and thereafter taking advantage of the strong minority protection contained in the Companies Act.
 There is also a growing tendency, especially among institutional investors, to take a more active role.
-Swedish institutional shareholders play an important role in Swedish listed companies.
+Swedish institutional shareholders perform an important role in Swedish listed companies.
 Together, they have large stakes in many Swedish listed companies.
 In specific cases, they try to team up and then exert influence.
-In their daily activism, they try to exert influence through direct dialogue with the board and by taking part in nomination committees, but also indirectly by making statements in industry news media.
+In their daily activism, they try to exert influence through direct dialogue with the board and by taking part in nomination committees, but also indirectly by making statements in news media.

 Say on pay

 The Code stipulates that a company shall have a nomination committee that, inter alia, shall nominate candidates to the board and propose the remuneration payable to the board and committee work.
 The proposal shall be put forth at the annual general meeting.
-In addition, the Companies Act requires the annual general meeting to resolve on principles for remuneration to management, to which the board must adhere when setting the remuneration for the CEO and other management staff.
+In addition, the Companies Act requires the annual general meeting to approve by resolution the principles for remuneration to management, to which the board must adhere when setting the remuneration for the chief executive officer and other management staff.

 Derivative actions on behalf of the company may be brought where a minority of owners of not less than 10 per cent of all shares in the company have, at a general meeting, supported a resolution to bring such a claim or, with respect to a member of the board or the managing director, have voted against a resolution regarding discharge from liability.
 If shareholders holding at least 10 per cent of the shares in the company vote against a resolution regarding discharge of liability, a claim of damages may be brought against the board and the managing director despite the fact that the rest of the shareholders have voted for discharge.

-Where the general meeting has adopted a resolution to grant discharge from liability or not to commence an action for damages (without 10 per cent of the shareholders having voted against the resolution), or the period for the commencement of an action has expired, an action may nevertheless be brought where, in the annual report or the auditor's report or otherwise, from a material aspect correct and complete information was not provided to the general meeting regarding the resolution or the measure on which the proceedings were based.
+If the general meeting has adopted a resolution to grant discharge from liability or not to commence an action for damages (without 10 per cent of the shareholders having voted against the resolution), or the period for the commencement of an action has expired, an action may nevertheless be brought where, in the annual report or the auditor's report, or otherwise from a material aspect, correct and complete information was not provided to the general meeting regarding the resolution or the measure on which the proceedings were based.

 iv Takeover defences

-The Swedish corporate governance framework is significantly guided by the principle of equal treatment and a strong requirement on the board to always act in the best interest of the company and its shareholders.
+The Swedish corporate governance framework is significantly guided by the principle of equal treatment and a strong requirement for the board always to act in the best interests of the company and its shareholders.
 The board may not promote shareholders' initiatives that conflict with these rules and principles.
-For that reason, unless the general meeting of shareholders has resolved upon it, target boards are prevented from taking defensive measures, and, thus, the Swedish takeover rules are rather takeover-friendly in that sense.
-The board may, however, at all times seek alternative bids (i.e., white knights).
+For that reason, unless the general meeting of shareholders has adopted a resolution on it, target boards are prevented from taking defensive measures and, thus, the Swedish takeover rules are rather takeover-friendly in that sense.
+However, the board may at all times seek alternative bids (i.e., white knights).

 Staggered boards do not exist (each board member is elected annually, and there is no way of preventing a new owner from making an immediate board replacement).
 Poison pills and stitching, etcetera, are not allowed under Swedish law.